Menlo Oaks

-The Menlo Oaks are the athletic teams that represent Menlo College, located in Atherton, California, in intercollegiate sports as a member of NCAA Division II and the Pacific West Conference (PacWest) since the 2024–25 academic year; while its men's & women's wrestling and men's volleyball teams compete in the Mountain Pacific Sports Federation (MPSF).
-The Oaks previously competed as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Golden State Athletic Conference (GSAC) from 2015–16 to 2023–24 and the California Pacific Conference (CalPac) from 1996–97 to 2014–15.
+The Menlo Oaks are the athletic teams that represent Menlo College, located in Atherton, California, in intercollegiate sports as a member of NCAA Division II and the California Collegiate Athletic Association since the 2026–27 academic year, while its men's & women's wrestling and men's volleyball teams compete in the Mountain Pacific Sports Federation (MPSF).
+The Oaks previously competed as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (Cal Pac) from 1996–2015 and the Golden State Athletic Conference (GSAC) from 2015–2024.
+Menlo also previously competed in the Pacific West Conference from 2024–2026.

 The college provides competitive activities for men and women enrolled at the college.

 Varsity teams

 Menlo competes in 23 intercollegiate varsity sports: Men's varsity sports include baseball, basketball, cross country, golf, soccer, tennis, distance track, volleyball and wrestling; while women's varsity sports include basketball, cross country, golf, soccer, softball, tennis, distance track, volleyball and wrestling; and co-ed sports include competitive cheer, competitive dance, eSports, rowing, and weightlifting.